2-1-1 Help Starts Here

 VictimLink BC is a toll-free, confidential, multilingual telephone service available across BC and Yukon 24 hours a day, 7 days a week at 1-800-563-0808.
 It provides information and referral services to all victims of crime and immediate crisis support to victims of family and sexual violence, including victims of human trafficking exploited for labour or sexual services.

 The Province’s Responsible Gambling Strategy exists to help reduce or prevent the harmful impacts of excessive or uncontrolled gambling.
-The mandate of the Strategy includes providing free support and treatment services and promoting responsible gambling practices through education and policy development.
+The mandate includes providing free support and treatment services and promoting responsible gambling practices through education and policy development.

-The BC Responsible Gambling Strategy involves the Province, through the Gaming Policy & Enforcement Branch and the BC Responsible & Problem Gambling Program, and the BC Lottery Corporation.
+The BC Responsible Gambling Strategy involves the Province, through the Gaming Policy & Enforcement Branch and Gambling Support BC, and the BC Lottery Corporation.

 Youth Against Violence Line – 1-800-680-4264